MLZ is a cooperation between:

 85748 Garching

-UCN source (under construction)
+UCN (under construction)

-UCN scheme UCN scheme Top part: Cut-view (schematic) through the FRM II moderator vessel and the tangential end-to-end beam tube SR6.
-The cryogenic supply lines to the UCN converter are inserted from the left hand side.
-The converter vessel is positioned at a distance of 60 cm from the central fuel element (not shown), and at a distance of 25 cm from the middle of the SR6 beam tube.
-The produced UCN are extracted to the right (SR6 beam port exit) and feed into connected experiments.
+UCN scheme UCN scheme Top part: Cut-view (schematic) through the FRM II moderator vessel and the tangential end-to-end beam tube SR-6.
+The cryogenic supply lines to the UCN converter are inserted from the left-hand side.
+The converter vessel is positioned at a distance of 60 cm from the central fuel element (not shown) and 25 cm from the middle of the beam tube.
+The produced UCN are extracted to the right (SR-6 beam port exit) and fed into connected experiments.

 Bottom part: Cut-view of the UCN converter vessel (zoomed out, schematic).
-Supercritical helium at 5K flows between the two walls of an aluminium converter cap, cooling the hydrogen moderator inside the vessel, and the deuterium converter frozen to the outer wall of the cap.
-The converter is positioned inside the horizontal through going beam tube SR6 at a distance of 60cm from the central fuel element of the FRM II.
-The converter head is connected to cryogenic supply lines coming from the left hand side.
+Supercritical helium at 5 K flows between the two walls of an aluminium converter cap, cooling the hydrogen moderator inside the vessel and the deuterium converter frozen to the outer wall of the cap.
+The converter head is connected to cryogenic supply lines coming from the left-hand side.

-Top part: Cut-view (schematic) through the FRM II moderator vessel and the tangential end-to-end beam tube SR6.
-The cryogenic supply lines to the UCN converter are inserted from the left hand side.
-The converter vessel is positioned at a distance of 60 cm from the central fuel element (not shown), and at a distance of 25 cm from the middle of the SR6 beam tube.
-The produced UCN are extracted to the right (SR6 beam port exit) and feed into connected experiments.
+Top part: Cut-view (schematic) through the FRM II moderator vessel and the tangential end-to-end beam tube SR-6.
+The cryogenic supply lines to the UCN converter are inserted from the left-hand side.
+The converter vessel is positioned at a distance of 60 cm from the central fuel element (not shown) and 25 cm from the middle of the beam tube.
+The produced UCN are extracted to the right (SR-6 beam port exit) and fed into connected experiments.

 Bottom part: Cut-view of the UCN converter vessel (zoomed out, schematic).
-Supercritical helium at 5K flows between the two walls of an aluminium converter cap, cooling the hydrogen moderator inside the vessel, and the deuterium converter frozen to the outer wall of the cap.
-The converter is positioned inside the horizontal through going beam tube SR6 at a distance of 60cm from the central fuel element of the FRM II.
-The converter head is connected to cryogenic supply lines coming from the left hand side.
+Supercritical helium at 5 K flows between the two walls of an aluminium converter cap, cooling the hydrogen moderator inside the vessel and the deuterium converter frozen to the outer wall of the cap.
+The converter head is connected to cryogenic supply lines coming from the left-hand side.

-The ultra-cold neutron (UCN) source is installed in the tangential end-to-end beam tube SR6.
-From one side (SR6b) the necessary cryogenic lines are inserted, and to the other side (SR6a beam port exit) the UCN are extracted into the connected experiments (see FIG. 1).
-The central part of the UCN source is the converter vessel, a double walled toroidal shaped aluminium container.
+The central part of the UCN source is the converter vessel, a double-walled toroidal-shaped aluminium container.
 It contains 12.5 mol of solid hydrogen (sH2) to moderate the incoming thermal neutron flux (1·1015 cm-2s-1) to an effective neutron temperature of 40K.
 The converter assembly is cooled down to 5K by a continuous flux of a closed supercritical helium loop in between the outer and inner shell.
 The necessary cooling power is supplied by two conventional cold boxes to the separated closed supercritical He-loop.
 The sD2 UCN converter (maximum amount 12.5 mol) is frozen onto the outer surface of the vessel by re-sublimation of D2 gas to the solid phase.
 The pre-moderated incoming neutrons can enter the sD2 converter, where they excite solid state excitations (mainly phonons) of the crystal lattice.
-By populating one single excited state by neutron scattering in the crystal lattice, the incoming neutron loses nearly its total initial energy, and is converted into the energy regime of ultra-cold neutrons (<300 neV).
-The UCN generated by this process can leave the sD2, and are guided to the SR6a beam port exit in the experiment hall.
+By populating one single excited state by neutron scattering in the crystal lattice, the incoming neutron loses nearly its total initial energy and is converted into the energy regime of ultra-cold neutrons (<300 neV).
+The UCN generated by this process can leave the sD2, and are guided to the SR-6a beam tube exit.

 Typical Applications

-UCN can easily be stored for long time periods (several tens of minutes) in bottles made of suitable materials or magnetic fields.
-The storage and observation time is in principle only limited by the lifetime of the free neutron.
-These long observation times offer the possibility to investigate the fundamental properties of the neutron with highest precision.
-Such experiments try e.g. to determine a possible electric dipole moment (EDM) of the neutron, a value that would help to explain the disequilibrium of matter to antimatter in the universe.
-Also the lifetime of the free neutron, an important parameter in the standard model of physics, can be measured with highest precision.
-UCN are used as well to observe quantum states of neutrons in the earth’s gravitational field, which is a test of Newton’s law in the µm-scale.
+These long observation times offer the possibility to investigate the fundamental properties of the neutron with the highest precision.
+Such experiments try e.g. to determine a possible electric dipole moment (EDM) of the neutron.
+This value would help to explain the disequilibrium of matter to antimatter in the universe.
+Also, the lifetime of the free neutron, an important parameter in the standard model of physics, can be measured with the highest precision.
+UCN are also used to observe quantum states of neutrons in the earth’s gravitational field, which is a test of Newton’s law in the µm-scale.

 Technical Data